Munish-GitHub/worker-job-solution/README.md

 The Job worker solution is build on Java 1.8 and with Spring boot framework.

 Matching patterns: Java 1.8 streams are being used to find the matching jobs for a given worker.
-  patterns: IsWorkerActive (chehck if worker is active or not)
+  patterns: IsWorkerActive (check if worker is active or not)
             isValidJobDistance (Check the distance)
             doesWorkerHvCert (certificates)
             isWorkerAvailableonJobDay (check if user is working on that day equal to start day of job)